WesternConcrete/party/README.md

 # APP DESCRIPTION

--This is a personal project of mine.
-It is essentially a social media app that is in very early development.
+-This is a personal project of mine that I built when I was first learning mobile app development.

--Currently using technologies such as Django, React Native, Redux, and a Django REST framework for development.
+-Used Django, React Native, Redux, and a Django REST framework for development.

--In its current state, the app is unorganized has a variety of bugs.
-These will be fixed in the near future.

 <h3>Preview:</h3>